 Originally published at The Wild Beat in 2013 I stepped out of a mist and I knew I am.
 I am what I am.
 And then I thought, 'But what have I been before?'
 And then I found that I had been in a mist, not knowing to differentiate myself from things; I was just one thing among many things." ~ Carl Jung, The Red Book I used to think about Jung and bird [...]

-[Photographed with the Olympus E-M1 and E-M5 and telephoto, from a respectful distance.]
-A park supervisor pointed me to these these Pacific chorus frogs — also known as Pacific tree frogs -- as I was photographing turtles and damselflies at a local pond.
+[Photographed with the Olympus E-M1 and E-M5 and telephoto, minimizing any disturbance to the frogs] A park supervisor pointed me to these these Pacific chorus frogs — also known as Pacific tree frogs -- as I was photographing turtles and damselflies at a local pond.
 She explained to me that this habitat had been re-landscaped for wildlife, and now thirty or so wild tree frogs thrived among the aquatic plants.
-This seems to be the Year [...]
+This seems to be [...]

 ... at Lake Merritt in Oakland, California I originally named this portrait "Standing Room Only."
 I'd never seen a Black-crowned Night Heron (Nycticorax nycticorax) creep chest-high into a pool -- then just stand there forever like a Japanese snow monkey.
 This pose made me laugh as I watched the heron soak up the swirls of his own private day spa.
 One of my Facebook friends wrote, "what is this lil man doing?"
 That comment captured [...]

 Lake Merritt was the first place I touched soil -- or rather, marine sediment --after returning to the Bay Area from Los Angeles.
 We were perched above Oakland in a hotel room with just a sliver of a view, looking at the lake through what amounted to a castle loophole.